galacean/effects-runtime/packages/effects-core/README.md

 # Galacean Effects Core

 ## Basic Concepts
-In Galacean Effects, a Composition is the unit of animation playback.
-It is managed by the abstract class `Composition`, which is responsible for parsing data (JSON -> VFXItem / Texture -> mesh), creating and updating render frames (`renderFrame`) and render passes (renderPass).
+The **Composition** in Galacean Effects is the unit of animation playback.
+The abstract class `Composition` manages the process from data parsing (JSON -> VFXItem -> mesh) to the creation, updating, and destruction of rendered frames (`renderFrame`) and render passes (`renderPass`).

-Each composition uses animation data for different types of elements (`VFXItems`), including camera properties, multiple layers, particles, and interactive elements.
-When a composition is created, it completes the creation of elements (`VFXItems`), loading and creation of animation texture maps (`Textures`), and initialization of render frames (`renderFrame`) and render passes (`renderPass`).
+Each composition utilizes animation data from various types of elements (`VFXItem`) and their corresponding components (`Component`), including camera properties, multiple layers, particles, and interactive elements.

-At the beginning of the composition's lifecycle, the corresponding mesh is added to the default render pass (`renderPass`).
+When a composition is created, it loads various data assets, creates elements (`VFXItem`) along with their corresponding components (`Component`), and initializes animation texture maps (`Texture`), `renderFrame`, and `renderPass`.

-During the lifecycle, the `Geometry` and `Material` data contained in the mesh is updated.
+At the beginning of the lifecycle, the corresponding mesh will be added to the default `renderPass` by the composition.
+During the course of the lifecycle, the data within the mesh, such as `Geometry` and `Material`, will be updated.

-When post-processing is required, the mesh is split into the appropriate `renderPass`.At the end of the lifecycle, the corresponding mesh is removed from the `renderFrame`.
+When post-processing is needed, the mesh will be broken down into the appropriate `renderPass`.
+After the lifecycle ends, the corresponding mesh will be removed from the `renderFrame`.

 To play the animation, the engine retrieves the mesh from the `renderFrame` and adds it to the scene, continuously calls the update function of the `Composition` during the rendering loop to `update` the data.